Popular Brands and Logos of Taiwanese Whiskey

 Holy Distillery Logo

 In 2016, Heli Liquor started up in Yingge, New Taipei, with an almost heavenly goal.
 Alex Chang, who started it and was a bartender before, decided to dive into making whisky right around Christmas time.
-He didn’t just stick to the usual ingredients; he tried malt, Taiwanese rice, American corn, and different kinds of yeast, aging his creations into various oak barrels.
+He didn’t just stick to the usual ingredients; he tried malt, Taiwanese rice, American corn, and different kinds of yeast, aging his creations in various oak barrels.

 In 2019, they began experimenting with making gin in small batches, aiming to capture the true taste of Taiwan.
 They planned to open up for tours and workshops by September.